-In this FAQ you will find the most frequently asked question on our Services.
-If you do not find a matching answer please contact us directly via contact form.
+In this FAQ, you will find the most frequently asked question about our services.
+If you do not find a matching answer, please contact us directly via contact form.
 Type a term in the search box, and then slowly scroll down.
-All the questions and answers that contain your search word will then be highlighted in yellow.
+All questions and answers that contain your search word will be highlighted in yellow.

 In Switzerland, Swisscom continously expands the possibilities to enable identification in the Swisscom shops.
 We will report about this on this main web page.
 Abroad, identification will only be possible via partners who offer this.
 In the medium term, Swisscom is looking for a connection to existing identities (e.g. identity verification online by a bank or a state eID, like the German Personalausweis or SwissID).

 An RA agency is associated to a storage area (a so-called “tenant”) in which only those persons identified by the RA master agent or other RA agents of its agency are managed.
 The RA-Master Agent has access to this tenant and can appoint any identified person of this tenant as a RA agent.

 If a person was identified by another method of the Smart Registration Service (e.g. video identification in the EU), the RA-Master Agent cannot appoint that person as an RA agent due to the fact that he is associated to another tenant (the SRS tenant).
 The RA Master Agent must reidentify him by use of the RA-App.

 The only exception is the very first RA-Master Agent: He is identified anyway by a person of Swisscom, Swisscom Partner or e.g. a video identification and thus ends up in the “wrong” tenant by default.
 When the agency is set up, the named RA master agent is searched and moved to the correct new tenant of the RA agency.
 However, further postponements are not possible.